 In the last progress report we also mentioned some sub-projects we have been working on.
 One of them is Arm64 support.
 For those not aware, Arm is a CPU architecture that powers most mobile devices.
 Apple also recently announced a move from x86 to Arm CPUs, and the recent release of the Apple M1 emphasizes the importance of supporting Arm in the future in order to make the emulator available on new platforms.

 The work has already begun, and we have made some progress using the Raspberry Pi 4 board as a test platform.
 Below you can see screenshots of a few games running on the device.

 There's still a lot of work to be done, but it's exciting to see these first games booting on a new platform!
 This should eventually allow Android devices and new Apple Arm devices running MacOS to be supported in the future.

-Thanks for everyone that has supported us so far be it via Patreon donations, code contributions, testing games in the emulator, or simply being an active member of our community.
-You’ve helped make this emulator what is it today!
+Thanks to everyone that has supported us so far be it via Patreon donations, code contributions, testing games in the emulator, or simply being an active member of our community.
+You’ve helped make this emulator what it is today!

 We now have an active Patreon campaign with specific goals (one of which was just met...more on that soon!) and restructured subscriber benefits/tiers , so head on over if you want to help push Ryujinx forward!